littleredxh/DREML/README.md

 ### Requirements
 Pytorch 1.0.0

 Python 3.5

 ### Updates
 05/01/2019/:

-Upgrade to PyTorch 1.0.0 version.
+Upgrade to PyTorch 1.0.0 version

 Simplified the codes structure

 Fix the bug in Recall.ipynb

 Add recall functions for In-shop CAR, CUB, SOP and cloth dataset

 ### Citation